List of South American species extinct in the Holocene

-This is a list of South American animals extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
+This is a list of South American species extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
 But "BP" means "before CE 1950".
 Therefore, the Holocene began 11,650 BP.
 Doing the math, that is c.
 9700 BCE.) and continues to the present day.

-The list includes animal extinctions in the Falklands and other islands near the continent but not the Galápagos Islands, which has its own list of extinct animals.
+The list includes extinctions in the Falklands and other islands near the continent but not the Galápagos Islands, which have their own list of extinct species.
 Extinct animals from the West Indies are covered in List of Antillian and Bermudan animals extinct in the Holocene.
 Extinctions from Easter Island, a territory of Chile in Polynesia, are covered in the List of Oceanian species extinct in the Holocene.

 Many extinction dates are unknown due to a lack of relevant information.